Chill-Astro/Net-Update/README.md

               "------------------------")

-Here appName is the name of your app and gistURL is the public gist being used for update checking.
+Here appName is the name of your app, appVer is it's version and rawGistURL is the public gist being used for update checking.
-CURRENT_VERSION, appName & gistURL are string Variables.
-Arguments must be in "".
+Arguments must be in "" as they are String variables!

 ---

 ## C# [ .NET ] :

-1.  **Download :** Clone or download the `NetUpdate.cs` file from this repository.
+1.  **Download :** Clone or download the `Net_Update.cs` file from this repository.
-2.  **Include :** Add the `NetUpdate.cs` file to your Solution.
+2.  **Include :** Add the `Net_Update.cs` file to your Solution.
 3.  **Access Method :** Since the update() method is static, no object creation is needed.
 Use the following code :

     ```C#
-    NetUpdate.update(appName, gistURL);
+    Net-Update.update(appName, appVer, rawGistURL);
     ```

-Here appName is the name of your app and gistURL is the public gist being used for update checking.
+Here appName is the name of your app, appVer is it's version and rawGistURL is the public gist being used for update checking.
-CURRENT_VERSION, appName & gistURL are string Variables.
-Arguments must be in "".
+Arguments must be in "" as they are String variables!

 ---

 ## Java :

-1.  **Download :** Clone or download the `NetUpdate.java` file from this repository.
+1.  **Download :** Clone or download the `Net_Update.java` file from this repository.
-2.  **Include :** Add the `NetUpdate.java` file to your Java project.
+2.  **Include :** Add the `Net_Update.java` file to your Java project.
 3.  **Access Method :** Since the update() method is static, no object creation is needed.
 Use the following code :

     ```java
-    NetUpdate.update(appName, gistURL);
+    Net_Update.update(appName, appVer, rawGistURL);
     ```

-Here appName is the name of your app and gistURL is the public gist being used for update checking.
+Here appName is the name of your app, appVer is it's version and rawGistURL is the public gist being used for update checking.
-CURRENT_VERSION, appName & gistURL are String Variables.
-Arguments must be in "".
+Arguments must be in "" as they are String variables!